We’ll take a look at some of the best practices for hinging your own window mats. It’s a simple process and you’ll only need a few inexpensive tools.

 Hinging Mats: How to Do It Right

-In the photo above we’ve used a black window mat (the top board) and a matching black Museum Board backing (the bottom board) as it makes the mat’s window at the top and the tape hinge in the center more visible.
+In this photo we’ve used Black Museum Board for the window mat and backing board because it makes the mat’s window at the top and the tape hinge in the center more visible.

-Cut the Tyvek self-adhesive tape or water-activated Linen Tape you’re using to your desired length, usually within a half inch of each side of the mat board if not going edge-to-edge (see photo above).
+Cut the Tyvek self-adhesive tape or water-activated Linen Tape to your desired length, usually within a half inch of each side of the mat board if not going edge-to-edge.

-If you wish to hinge edge-to-edge, go about 2″ past each side for your hinge to extend across the entire mat (see photo above).
+If you wish to hinge edge-to-edge, go about 2″ past each side for your hinge to extend across the entire mat.

 When applying your hinging tape, straddle the seam between the top and bottom boards so that the tape is dead-center.

-Then use a Burnishing Bone to burnish down your tape to ensure good contact & adhesion.
+Then use a Burnishing Bone to burnish down your tape to ensure good contact and adhesion.

-If you’re running your hinge across the entire length of your mat, carefully trim it with a sharp knife by using the edge of the hinged mat as a guide (see photos above).
+If you’re running your hinge across the entire length of your mat, carefully trim it with a sharp knife by using the edge of the hinged mat as a guide.
 We recommend doing this on a Self-Healing Cutting Mat or on a piece of scrap mat board to protect your work surface.

-Yet photographers, artists and collectors sometimes want or need to hinge their mats themselves, so Archival Methods has created products that offer you the flexibility of hinging your mats yourself (see photos below).
+Some photographers, artists, and collectors prefer to hinge their mats themselves, so Archival Methods has created products that offer the flexibility of hinging your own mats.

-In closing, if you would like more information on matting, or on the archival storage and presentation materials that are right for you, please contact us here at Archival Methods.
+If you would like more information on matting, or on the archival storage and presentation materials that are right for you, please contact us.
 We’re always there to help with any archiving, storage, or presentation questions you may have.